 Occupations in skilled crafts demand specialized knowledge, training, and abilities.
 These are mostly manual jobs that require using tools, machinery, and equipment to construct, maintain, and fix systems and structures.
 Electrical work, plumbing, carpentry, welding, and other trades are all included in skilled trade programs.

-Women have traditionally been underrepresented in skilled trades, including jobs in construction, plumbing, electrical work, welding, and automotive repair.
-There has been a growing awareness of the benefits of diversity in these industries, and many organizations are actively seeking to recruit and train women for skilled trade jobs.
+Women have historically been underrepresented in skilled trades such as building, plumbing, electrical, welding, and automobile repair.
+The advantages of diversity in these fields are becoming more widely recognized, and several organizations are actively looking to hire and educate women for skilled craft positions.

-Skilled trades provide job security as many of the jobs cannot be outsourced, and there is always a need for skilled workers.
+Skilled trades provide job security as many jobs cannot be outsourced, and there is always a need for skilled workers.

 Some skilled trades, such as electrical or plumbing, offer flexible work schedules, which can be ideal for women with family responsibilities.